survivorr9049/LineRenderer3D/README.md

 with this option all meshes will be automatically generated every frame, you should use this method if your line is dynamically modified
 #### Option 2 - Manually generate auto complete
-you can manually call function ```BeginGenerationAutoComplete()``` at any time you want, this allows you to make sure that mesh is updated after you set all of the point data, this function will automatically complete mesh generation in ```LateUpdate()``` to allow for better parallelization, so make sure it's called before ```LateUpdate()```
+you can manually call ```BeginGenerationAutoComplete()``` at any time you want, this allows you to make sure that mesh is updated after you set all of the point data, this function will automatically complete mesh generation in ```LateUpdate()``` to allow for better parallelization, so make sure it's called before ```LateUpdate()```
 #### Option 3 - Manually generate
-you can manually call function ```BeginGeneration()``` to start mesh generation, this function prepares all the data and schedules mesh generation job, which then has to be completed using function ```CompleteGeneration()```, if you want to take full advantage of the job system you shouldn't call CompleteGeneration immediately and instead wait until later in the frame, to allow it to run in parallel to other tasks on the main thread
+you can manually call ```BeginGeneration()``` to start mesh generation, this prepares all the data and schedules mesh generation job, which then has to be completed using function ```CompleteGeneration()```, if you want to take full advantage of the job system you shouldn't call CompleteGeneration immediately and instead wait until later in the frame, to allow it to run in parallel to other tasks on the main thread
 ### Setting points